Skilled, biblical training in music and worship brought to your church community.

-These classes are built especially for Mobile Camps, and intended to help your congregation learn as a body.
-The classes are included in the Mobile Camp model, and they can also serve as standalone classes for a MiniCamp.
+These workshops are built especially for Mobile Camps, and intended to help your congregation learn as a body.
+The workshops are included in the Mobile Camp model, and they can also serve as standalone classes for a MiniCamp.

-You can choose which of the following classes to make available.
-These classes are held in the evenings, so that your congregation or community can participate.
+These workshops are held in the evenings, so that your congregation or community can participate.

 Children's Classes (optional)